DataTalksClub/machine-learning-zoomcamp/cohorts/2025/06-trees/homework.md

 ## Question 1

-Let's train a decision tree regressor to predict the `jamb_score` variable.
+Let's train a decision tree regressor to predict the `fuel_efficiency_mpg` variable.

 * Train a model with `max_depth=1`.